hallgaeuer/azerothcore-wotlk/README.md

 ### Naxxramas

 #### Noth
-* Only casts 1 curse
+* Curse only targets one player

 #### Anub'Rekhan
 * Reduced movement speed of Anub'Rekhan during Locust Swarm by 80% instead of 40%.
 This way the tank should still be able to pick up Crypt Guard adds